network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 The Responsiveness Test gradually increases the number of TCP connections (known as load-generating connections) and measures "goodput" (the sum of actual data transferred across all connections in a unit of time) continuously.
-By definition - once goodput is maximized - if the transport protocol emits more traffic into the network than is needed, the additional traffic will either get dropped or be buffered and thus create a "standing queue" that is characteristic of bufferbloat.
+By definition -- once goodput is maximized -- if the transport protocol emits more traffic into the network than is needed, the additional traffic will either get dropped, or be buffered and thus create a "standing queue" that is characteristic of bufferbloat.
 At this moment the test starts measuring the responsiveness until that metric reaches saturation.
-At this point we are creating the worst-case scenario within the limits of the realistic traffic pattern.
-Well designed network equipment handles this worst-case scenario without creating excessive delay.
+At this point we are creating the worst-case scenario (best-case for throughput, worst-case for latency) within the limits of the realistic traffic pattern.
+Well designed network equipment handles this scenario without creating excessive delay.

 The algorithm presumes that goodput increases rapidly until TCP connections complete their TCP slow-start phase.